Information for singers

 Choirs will learn and rehearse with their own conductors.
 There are also 3 Combined rehearsals which choir members are expected to attend.

-Combined Rehearsals will take place in the morning in the Grand Hall at Dorking Halls.
-Dates are below, the times will be confirmed nearer the event.
+Combined Rehearsals will take place in the morning in the Grand Hall at Dorking Halls on the dates and times below.

 Music for choirs